goutamsaums/mlsi-summer-internship-2026/Day2_Pandas_Matplotlib/notes.md

 ## 1. Introduction to Pandas

-* Pandas is used for data analysis and data manipulation.
+* Pandas is used for data analysis and manipulation.
-* DataFrames help organize structured tabular data.
+* DataFrames organize structured tabular data efficiently.
-* Pandas simplifies cleaning, filtering, grouping, and transforming datasets.
+* Pandas simplifies filtering, grouping, cleaning, and transforming datasets.
-* CSV files can be loaded directly into DataFrames.
+* CSV datasets can be loaded directly into DataFrames.

 ---